project-illium/illium-documentation/docs/node/cli.md

-  getnewaddress               Generates a new address and returns it getpeers                    Returns a list of peers that this node is connected to getprivatekey               Returns the serialized spend and view keys for the given address gettimelockedaddress        Returns an address which locks coins until the provided timestamp gettransaction              Returns the transaction for the given transaction ID gettransactions             Returns the list of transactions for the wallet
+  getnewaddress               Generates a new address and returns it getpeers                    Returns a list of peers that this node is connected to getprivatekey               Returns the serialized spend and view keys for the given address getpublicaddress            Returns the most recent public address of the wallet gettimelockedaddress        Returns an address which locks coins until the provided timestamp gettransaction              Returns the transaction for the given transaction ID gettransactions             Returns the list of transactions for the wallet